Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 6. Use containers to sort things in your drawers.

-Not only it looks great but it also helps you to keep your linen closet more organized.
+Not only does it look great but it also helps you to keep your linen closet more organized.

 Pro tip: fold and put matching sheets into the pillow sheets of the same style.